 Law students can advise and represent actual Neighborhood Legal Services clients as well as assist with document preparation and research.

 Through both our Summer Intern Program and School Year externships, certified law students can provide representation to clients at court hearings.
 The summer program is a 10-week immersive program in housing law.
 After a week of substantive training, students will have their own caseload for which they can provide advice, negotiations, and representation at district justice and arbitration hearings.
-Click here for more details on NLS upcoming Summer Intern Program for 2022.
+For more information on the 2023 program and how to apply click here.

 Why intern at NLS?

 Interns receive substantive training and hands-on experience with clients unlike many other internship settings where students are only doing research and writing.
 They also have the opportunity to participate in community activities along with the legal experience.